John R. McKernan Jr.: 1986 election and first term

 The difficult budget fights between the governor and the legislature would prove to be a major issue in McKernan's effort to be re-elected.

 1990 election and second term

-During his announcement for his re-election campaign, McKernan listed as important successes growth management initiative, a trash reduction and recycling program, and a plan to remove the Kennebec River dam in Augusta by the end of the 1990s.
+During his announcement for his re-election campaign, McKernan listed as important successes a growth management initiative, a trash reduction and recycling program, and a plan to remove the Kennebec River dam in Augusta by the end of the 1990s.
 McKernan credited his administration with taking decisive action against illegal drugs, citing the creation of the Bureau of Intergovernmental Drug Enforcement.
-Troubled by difficult financial issues, McKernan reiterated his claim that Maine has responded to budget difficulties with less impact on taxpayers than other states in the New England region.
-McKernan pointed out that Maine was the only state in the Northeast that has a balanced budget and that did it without raising taxes.
+Troubled by difficult financial issues, McKernan reiterated his claim that Maine had responded to budget difficulties with less impact on taxpayers than other states in the New England region.
+He pointed out that Maine was the only state in the Northeast that had a balanced budget and that had done it without raising taxes.